Nonparametric Estimation via Partial Derivatives: Aplications

 \section{Aplications}

-In this section, we demonstrate the aspects of our theory and method via various applications.
+In this section, we demonstrate the aspects of our method and theory via various applications.
 We study a stochastic simulation example in Section \ref{exp:blacksholes}, and an economics example in Section \ref{exp:costfunction}.
 We analyze a real data experiment of ion channel in Section \ref{ex:computerexperiment}.